jeromeza/uncharted.global/README.md

 ### **--- The deploy script will then: ---**
 1.)
 Install and auth via GCP SDK - as your GCP user (you will need to respond to the prompts)
 2.)
-Create GCP project and enable required services for GKE (compute, container, iam etc)
+Create GCP project and enables required services for GKE (compute, container, iam etc)
 3.)
 Assign users to project / IAM permissions to users
 4.)
-Apply Terraform to build GKE cluster - as service specific GCP user (you will need to respond to the prompts) 5.)
+Apply Terraform to build GKE cluster - as service specific GCP user (you will need to respond to the prompts)
+5.)
 Apply Helm chart to setup our webserver and configure k8s (deployment, pods, service, ingress, hpa etc)
 6.)
 Publish the ingress IP that will serve our site